As I laye a-thynkynge

 "As I laye a-thynkynge" is the last poem written by "Thomas Ingoldsby" (Richard Barham).
 It was set to music by the English composer Edward Elgar.

 The song was published in 1888 by Beare & Son, though may have been written in the previous year.
 It is a song for soprano or tenor.

 Lyrics

 Elgar omitted the two verses enclosed in square brackets [ ] – the fifth and sixth verses of the poem.

-AS I LAYE A-THYNKYNGE

-As I laye a-thynkynge, a-thynkynge, a-thynkynge,

-Merrie sang the Birde as she sat upon the spraye!